-People often ask us how they can contribute to the Ubergizmo editorial.
+People often ask us how they can contribute to Ubergizmo with an article.
+It’s VERY rare, but sometimes, we do accept 3rd party submissions.
 If you are reading this page, you are probably interested, so thank you.

 What makes a great guest post?

 Like every other article, it starts with a desire to genuinely share something that is very informative about a topic that you deeply care about and are very knowledgeable about.
 Here are some examples.

 A great post is also one that has no conflict of interest.
 While it may be tempting to “plug” one’s own products/services, the article will quickly lose its credibility and become irrelevant.
 Taking a neutral stance and having the readers interest as the only priority is the only way to go.

 There are a lot of great topics to cover, but we found that articles that answers a very specific questions/problem with a definitive solution is the best way to go because it is self-contained and can truly leverage your particular expertise.
 Tutorials, tips or definitions (what is…) are therefore the easiest to work with.

 We particularly appreciate the time and effort that was put into writing a guest post, so we want to put the author front and center by adding an author photo, short biography and links to relevant pages in a highly visible section of the page.
 It usually look like this: